roeybiran/.hammerspoon/README.md

 ## Notes

-- Works best with v0.9.79 or newer.
+- Requires Hammerspoon v0.9.79 or newer.
 - The `rb` folder included with this repo contains dependencies for some Spoons.
 It's required.

 ## To Do

-## What's New
+- Organize dependencies in Spoons.

-- Massive general cleanup and dead code removal.
+- Documentation and API for the app-specific Spoons.

 ## API